Robert L. Owen: Early and family life

 Owen's mother Narcissa Chisholm Owen on her 75th birthday in 1906.

 Owen's mother, Narcissa Chisholm Owen (1831–1911), was part Cherokee.
 She did much to foster her son's career, as well as becoming a distinguished painter.
 In 1907 she published memoirs about her life lived between Cherokee and mainstream U.S. societies, which have more recently attracted scholarly attention when republished in a critical edition in 2005.
 However, the precise extent of her (and thus his) Cherokee ancestry is unclear.
 Owen's listing on the Dawes Rolls, dating from around 1900, records him as 1/16 Cherokee by blood.
 However, Narcissa's memoirs (1907) self-describe her as 1/16 Cherokee, which if correct would imply that her son was 1/32 Cherokee.
 Some secondary sources describe Narcissa as 1/8th Cherokee The modern editor of Narcissa's memoirs speculates that Narcissa might have missed "one generation or possibly two" in her family tree; adjusting for this possibility might further dilute her Cherokee blood.
-However, Narcissa had been raised among Cherokees, and skillfully used her Cherokee heritage, colorfully describing her father, Thomas Chisholm (a leader of the "Old Settlers" who moved west before the Trail of Tears), as "the last hereditary war chief of the Western Cherokees."
-Narcissa also gave both her sons parallel Indian names derived from famous Cherokee chiefs: she named Robert Oconostota after a noted Cherokee chief of the late eighteenth century who was also, she claimed, her own great great uncle.
+However, Narcissa had been raised among Cherokees and was proud of her Cherokee heritage, colorfully describing her father, Thomas Chisholm (a leader of the "Old Settlers" who moved west before the Trail of Tears), as "the last hereditary war chief of the Western Cherokees."
+Narcissa also gave both her sons parallel Indian names derived from famous Cherokee chiefs: she named Robert Oconostota after a noted Cherokee chief of the late eighteenth century who was also, she claimed, her own great-great-uncle.